How To Make A Product Specification Sheet For Your FBA Product // Step-By-Step Guide

 Please Make It So It Can Be Manufactured.

 In the previous step, you should have done a significant amount of research on how it’s manufactured.
-Now, you should read through your details and adjust them to make them.
+Now, review your details and make any necessary adjustments.
 You will take off and adjust features most of the time, but you may learn to add or make something you didn’t know was possible.
 Those times can

-Regardless, it would be best to remember that the more steps it takes, the more the cost.
-So, for cost-conscious people, you want to ensure that your product is as easy to manufacture as possible.
-Ideally, you would also want to have the product made in just one factory with no outsourcing for parts.
+Regardless, it is best to remember that the more steps it takes, the more expensive it becomes.
+For cost-conscious individuals, it is essential to ensure that your product is as easy to manufacture as possible.
+Ideally, you would also want the product to be made in a single factory with no outsourced parts.
 This means you must make a product that a single factory can make and understand.

-You should review your product sheet again and adjust the desired features to make it a supplier to manufacture or add the features you learned about in the research.
+You should review your product sheet again and adjust the desired features to make it a suitable supplier for manufacturing, or add the features you learned during the research.

 Pictures

-A good product spec sheet has many pictures, illustrations, and diagrams that show exactly what the product should look like.
+A good product specification sheet includes numerous pictures, illustrations, and diagrams that depict the product's appearance.
 As the old saying goes, a picture is worth a thousand words.
 The more pictures you include, the better.
-If your product or a prototype is already made, include photos with measuring tapes so the factory can know the dimensions.
+If your product or a prototype has already been made, include photos with measuring tapes so the factory can know the dimensions.
 If you want an exact color, include color swatches so that they have an exact reference.
 Take photos of the details that you want, such as stitching.
 Feel free to use a basic imaging program to add arrows and text boxes to the highlight feature.

 Finish The Product Spec Sheet